FreshSupaSulley/Auto-2FA/README.md

 # DuOSU
-Login through Duo Mobile instantly.
+Login through Duo Mobile with ease.

 Using the Duo Mobile app is frustrating and time consuming.
 Duo doesn't offer the ability to approve push requests on your computer either and forces usage of their app.

 This extension offers that ease of access Duo Mobile users want.
-By simply clicking on the extension (or enabling [auto-logins](#automatic-logins), you are immediately logged into your account without hesistation.
-Unlike other extensions, DuOSU doesn't make you copy and paste a code to login.
+By clicking on the extension (or enabling [auto-logins](#automatic-logins), you are logged into your account without hesistation.

-**DuOSU doesn't hack anything.** Put simply, it behaves like the Duo Mobile app: it's just another Duo Mobile device that approves push requests.
+To be clear, **DuOSU isn't malicious.** It behaves almost identically to the Duo Mobile app.

-DuOSU was built in HTML / JavaScript.
+DuOSU was built in HTML / JS.
 It's designed for Ohio State University students, but it works for all Duo Mobile users.

 An example Java program is packaged in this repository as a guide on how to incorporate this in a full-scale application.
-To use, include the following Maven repositories in your pom.xml (or adapt your own implementations of these two repositories):
+To use, include the following Maven repositories in your pom.xml (these are both optional, you may adapt your own implementations):

 ```xml
 <!-- Jackson JSON Library - https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-core -->